ruanti2018-1/zy1-monogame/report.md

 * Windows Phone - Windows Phone 10

 #### Setting Up Monogame
-This section will help you setup MonoGame on Platform of your choice [Setting up Monogame](http://www.monogame.net/documentation/?page=Setting_Up_MonoGame)
+This section will give you an overview of minimal system requirements for developing and running MonoGame Applications according to [SystemRequirements](http://www.monogame.net/documentation/?page=System_Requirements)
 ##### Windows
 * [Visual Studio]() is an IDE used to develop applications in, among other languages, `C#.` `C#` is the most common language used in MonoGame development.
 ##### Mac